hai-prog/seleniumDemo/README.md

 ## Requirements
 To run this project, you need to have the following requirements installed on your system:
 - Java Development Kit (JDK) (version 8 or higher)
-- Selenium Java library
+- Selenium Java dependancy
-- WebDriver compatible with your browser (e.g., ChromeDriver for Chrome)
+- TestNG dependancy
+- Maven build tool

 ## Installation
 1. Clone the project repository to your local machine: